GoogleCloudPlatform/ops-agent/integration_test/README.md

     -test.run="TestThirdPartyApps/.*/(nvml|dcgm)"
 ```

-Make sure the platform you specify is included in the PLATFORMS environment
+Make sure the platform you specify is included in the `IMAGE_SPECS` environment
 variable.

 ### Testing Flow